-The selection of the variables used to explain the five land use transitions was determined by data availability as well as an appeal to the logic of the development process (Batty & Xie, 1994; Deadman, Brown, & Gimblett, 1993).
+The selection of the variables used to explain the five land use transitions was determined by data availability as well as an appeal to the logic of the development process (Deadman, Brown and Gimblett, 1993; Batty and Xie, 1994).
 In other words, land use transitions are more likely to be determined by some factors than others in terms of the way developers and consumers of land consider the process of development and acquisition.
-For example, the location of service centers depends on very different kinds of accessibility to other land uses than say, residential.
-There is indeed a set of decisive factors for urban land use transitions, in the sense that they substantially account for the main driving forces governing such change.
+For example, the location of services centers depends on very different kinds of accessibility to other land uses than say, residential.
+There is indeed a set of decisive factors for urban land use transitions, in the sense that they substantially account for the main driving forces governing such changes.
 These factors are suitable for the kinds of analysis we will use here and have effectively guided the modeling experiment at issue.
 These variables were subjected to a preliminary processing in SPRING which enabled vector editing, polygon identification, definition of distance links, and spatial statistical analysis such as smoothing using kernel density estimators.
 The 12 variables used in the statistical analysis of land use change to be reported below are listed in Table 2.
-Most of these variables deal with different distance levels from different infrastructures which are of clear relevance to land development and although we do not have data on land ownership, the relative fragmentation of land use acts as a proxy for this determinant.

-4.2.
-Temporal dynamics
+4.2 Temporal Dynamics

-As previously mentioned, eight categories of land use were defined from the structures observed at 1979 and 1988 which we state again as residential, commercial, industrial, institutional, services, mixed use, leisure/recreation, and non-urban use.
-The mixed use land use basically comprises commercial, institutional, and service uses.
+As previously mentioned, eight categories of land use zone were defined from the structures observed at 1979 and 1988 which we state again as residential, commercial, industrial, institutional, services, mixed use, leisure/recreation, and non-urban use.
+The mixed use land use basically comprises commercial, institutional, and services uses.
 The leisure/recreation use includes parks, the city zoo, and other public open spaces and green areas.
-To calculate the land use transition rates, the initial and final land use maps were converted to raster files at a resolution of $100 \text{ m} \times 100 \text{ m}$, and then exported to the IDRISI where a cross-tabulation operation was made between
+To calculate the land use transition rates, the initial and final land use maps were converted to raster files at a resolution of 100m x 100m, and then exported to the IDRISI where a cross-tabulation operation was made between both land use maps shown in Figures 1(a) and 1(b).
+This is typical of the way the modeling process has been operated in that we use a variety of different packages and specialist code but with the main focus on GIS style map operations.
+It would be possible to accomplish this in purely numerical terms but as much of the data is in GIS format, then it has proved convenient to generate transition probabilities for the five types of land use change in the manner specified.